thehapax/bitshares.foundation/_announcements/2018-01-19-start-of-burning-worker-excess-funds.md

 The operation with id `1.11.120681976` is our first batch of 150,000 BTS being reserved (e.g. given back to the working budget/reserves).
-As of today, 782,339.68910 BTS are yet to be reserves.
+As of today, 782,339.68910 BTS are yet to be reserved.
 Our current strategy is to reserve those funds in medium-sized chunks to avoid falsifying weekly statistics.